The Tampa Bay Phoenix Club is a PRIVATE MEMBERSHIP club.

 - NO sex.
 For clarification of what activities are allowed and what is prohibited, please ask staff or a DM before play commences.
 Yes, we MEAN it when we say NO sex.
 You will be removed and banned from the facility if you attempt to break this rule.
 Go have sex at home or in a hotel.

 - NO alcohol.
 NO ALCOHOL.
 DO NOT BRING ALCOHOL ONTO OUR PROPERTY OR YOU WILL BE BANNED.
-(No non-alcoholic beer, either.)
+(No non-alcoholic beer, either, or kombucha with alcohol.)

 - NO drugs (including poppers).